aces/Loris/modules/dataquery/test/TestPlan.md

 7. [Pin](#pin)

-- [x] Access Profile: Candidates and Timepoints - Own Sites [ISSUE - why are instruments being added here]
+- [x] Access Profile: Candidates and Timepoints - Own Sites

 1. Click `Continue to Define Fields` and assert that you see four instruments in the `Available Fields':
-`Bmi calculator`,`Medical history`,`Mri parameter`,`Radiology review`
+`Bmi calculator`,`Medical history`,`Mri parameter`,`Radiology review`.

-2. Assert that PSCID is selected **by default** in the 'Selected Fields' list
+2. Assert that PSCID is selected **by default** in the 'Selected Fields' list.
 3. Select 'Bmi calculator' and assert that you see the BMI Calculator fields as follows:

 `bmi_Administration`, `bmi_data_entry`, `bmi_validity`, `bmi_date_taken`, `bmi_Candidate_Age`, `bmi_Window_Difference`, `bmi_Examiner`, `bmi_unit_classification`, `bmi_height_feet`, `bmi_height_inches`, `bmi_weight_lbs`, `bmi_height_cms`, `bmi_weight_kgs`, `bmi_bmi`, `bmi_bmi_category`

-4. Go into the /instruments folder and assert that all fields are in the bmi.linst
+4. Go into the /instruments folder and assert that all fields are in the bmi.linst.

 ### Fields

 1. Enter the letter 'b' in the `Filter within Category` area and assert that **only** BMI instrument fields are shown and that **all** BMI instrument category fields are shown.
 2. Enter the letter `j` in the `Filter within Category` area and assert that there are no fields shown.
-This means that no fields contain this letter at any position in the string
+This means that no fields contain this letter at any position in the string.
 3. Enter the letter `k` and assert that only `bmi_Date_taken` and `bmi_weight_kgs` are shown.
 Then

 - Remove the `k` from filter